FangfanLi/LiberatePublic/README.md

 sudo python replay_server.py --ConfigFile=configs_local.cfg
 ```

-* If you need performance analysis, you need a replay analyzer running at the same time:
+* If you need performance analysis, you need a replay analyzer running at the same time, which will compare the throughput for each replay against the original replay to detect differentiation:

 ```
 sudo python replay_analyzer.py --ConfigFile=configs_local.cfg